olgunayse/CMPA-3301-Project-3/docs/plan.md

 ## Quality Checklist

-- Both website pages link to each other.
+- Both website pages link to each other correctly.
-- Both pages use the same external stylesheet.
+- Both pages use the same stylesheet.
-- The website is readable on desktop and mobile screens.
+- The website works on desktop and mobile screens.
-- The repository has a clear structure.
+- The repository structure is organized clearly.
-- The README explains the project and links to the documentation.
+- The README explains the purpose of the project.
 - The README includes the live website link.
-- The planning documents connect to the course concepts.
+- The planning documents connect back to course concepts.
 - The final repository is public and ready to submit.